Modifications and improvements

 - It’s harder to accelerate aggressively from a green light because first and second gear are very short

-- For some reason i now reach the rev limiter at around 8,500 rpm.
+- For some reason I now reach the rev limiter at around 8,500 rpm.
 Others have reported the same issue after switching sprockets, apparently it may have to do with a switch inside the clutch lever.
-Weird issue, I need to ask my mechanic next time.
+Weird issue.

-The bottom line is, for those using their bike primarily for commuting in urban areas, often at slowish speeds and in dense traffic, the 14T sprocket is an essential mod, it's incredible how much easier to ride and how much more enjoyable the Hyper is becoming.
-For those interested in track days, performance and top speed though, keeping the stock 15T sprocket may be better.
+The bottom line is, for those using their bike primarily for commuting in urban areas, often at slowish speeds and in dense traffic, the 14T sprocket is a great mod, it’s incredible how much easier to ride and how much more enjoyable the Hyper is becoming.
+It will feel a little under-powered though, so for those interested in track days, performance and top speed though, keeping the stock 15T sprocket may be better.

 SC Project Oval silencer installed (June 2016)